Jørgen Fogh

 Jørgen Fogh (1631–1685) was a Danish Supreme Court justice and mayor of Copenhagen.
 His career was strongly favoured by his marriage to Peder Schumacher Griffenfeld's sister.
 After Griffenfeld's fall from power, Fogh was also prosecuted.
 He lost his posts and spent his last years in exile in Aarhus.

 Early life

-Fogh was born in Aarhus to merchant Laurids (Lars) Figh (død 1656) og Anne Jørgensdatter.
+Fogh was born in Aarhus to merchant Laurids (Lars) Fogh (d.
+1656) and Anne Jørgensdatter.
 He completed his secondary schooling in 1762.
-In 1658, he went on a Grand Tour with Knud Thott.He acquired a Doctor of Lay degree abroad.
+In 1658, he went on a Grand Tour with Knud Thott.He acquired a Doctor of Law degree abroad.

-In 1668, he was married to Karen Schumacher (c.
-1644 1700.
-She was the daughter of wine merchant Joachim Schumacher (1604-50) and Maria Motzfeld (1613–93) and thus the sister of Peder Schumacher (Griffenfeld).
+In 1668, he married Karen Schumacher (c.
+1644–1700).
+She was the daughter of wine merchant Joachim Schumacher (1604–1650) and Maria Motzfeld (1613–1693) and the sister of Peder Griffenfeld.

 Career

-In 1667, Fogh became councilman in Copenhagen.In 1668, he became mayor.
+In 1667, Fogh became councilman in Copenhagen.
+In 1668, he became burgermaster.
 In 1675, he succeeded Frederik Thuresen as stadsoberst.
 In 1670, he became a Supreme Court justice.
 He was also a member of the Law Revision Commission (lovrevisionskommissionen).